Skip to content

 The "standard" spectrum AM 1.5 corresponds to APE = 1.6 eV.
 In the English climate, the annual distribution of APE is a bell-shaped curve, centered on 1.65 eV and with a half-height width of about +/-0.08 eV.

-By clear days, the APE diminishes (shift to the red) when the sun height decreases.
-Cloudy spectra are rather characterized by spectra shifted to the blues (more favorable for amorphous modules).
+On clear days, the APE decreases (red shift) as the sun height decreases.
+Cloudy spectra are typically characterized by a blue shift (more favorable for amorphous modules).

 Spectral Irradiance Correction for PV system Yield Calculations.